uvarc/rc-website/content/support.md

 Research Computing staff host weekly office hours.
 Tell us about a project idea or talk to us about our computing platforms, storage and services.
 We're here to help you solve yor computational problems.

-**Starting March 17, we are discontinuing our office hours in the Physical & Life Sciences Building, Brown Library and Health Sciences Library, and instead offer our weekly office hours as online Zoom sessions until further notice.**
+**Starting March 17, we are suspending our office hours in the Physical & Life Sciences Building, Brown Library and Health Sciences Library, and instead offer our weekly office hours as online Zoom sessions until further notice.**

 <div class="alert alert-success" role="alert">
 <div style="float:right;margin-top:-10px;"><a href="https://visitormap.virginia.edu/#/-78.51213/38.03284/17" target="_new"><img src="/images/navigation-40x40.png" alt="Map this location" /></a></div>